top of page

 Excellent question!
 The cables are your dock's lifelines.
 When a cable fails, the dock will then be free to move in the wind, gaining speed and increasing the impact load when it hits anything.
 Which will most likely one of the neighbor's docks you are surrounded by and which you will be liable for repairing.
 The walkway can be ripped from its mount on shore, which will be expensive to have repaired.
 The walkway to dock joint can be torn loose.
 A cable letting go is the last thing you want.

 The cables are not the weak link.
-The smallest cable most use is the 5/16" with a minimum breaking strength of 8520 pounds and the more commonly used 3/8" cable is good for 12,200 pounds.
+The smallest cable most use is the 5/16" with a minimum breaking strength of 8520 pounds and the more commonly used 3/8" cable is good for up to 14,400 pounds.
 Most docks use hand winches in the 2500 to 3500 pound working capacity.
 They have a minimum breaking strength of roughly twice that amount.
 The winch body will bend from the drum being yanked on until either the bolt passing through the drum fails or the teeth the locking pawl engage will no longer mesh with the teeth on the drum and release all the cable on the drum.
 The shore anchor is usually a post driven into the ground with some concrete around it.
 Most weigh less than a ton.
 If you want to get a tent peg out of the ground, you tap on its side with a hammer, then it comes out easy.
 Same thing happens over time with dock anchor poles.
 Dock moves a few inches in the wind, pulls the cable tight.
 Its kinetic energy becomes impact energy on the pole.
 Over time it gets loose.
-A storm passes through with a bigger wind that removes the pole from its hole.
+A storm passes through with a bigger wind that removes the anchor pole from its hole.
 Your dock is then loose to sustain/cause damage.

-A dampener on each cable mitigate the shock/impact load that occurs every time the dock moves.
-Dock springs are a form of dampener.
-Dock springs introduce time into the formula used to calculate shock and impact loading.
-See the "What is Shock Loading" page for a better explanation of how time is critical.
-Introducing time into each impact, slowing the loading of your components, is the only way to mitigate your dock's kinetic energy.
 There are currently only two forms of dampeners and springs are the better choice of the two.
 Other than a dock spring, an elastic connection from marine high density polyethylene rope is your other choice.
 Rope is fragile, degrades with UV exposure and time, is easily abraded and can be cut.
 Marine HDPE rope has a 10% yield factor which is both good and bad.
-A dock with a 65 foot walkway secured with rope has a distance of about 85 feet from the dock to the anchor pole and will stretch 8.5 feet when a load is applied.
-That is 17 feet your dock and move back and forth.
+A dock with a 65 foot walkway secured with rope has a distance of about 93 feet from the dock to the anchor pole and will stretch 9+ feet when a load is applied.
+That is 18+ feet your dock can move back and forth.
 Its just not rigid enough.
 A dock spring has 6 to 7 inches it can compress when arresting the movement of a dock.

 What hours are you available?